DustTag/logistic_map/README.md

 # 4) Xn has chaotic behaivior
 # 5) Xn oscilates with a period devisible by 3 and a power of 2 (island of stability)

 # This code is open-source, so feel free to borrow it.
 Further additions and efficiency tweeks are highly appreciated.
+If you have any, please provide them in the comments below.